 Many health conditions are triggered or exacerbated by external stressors.
 Sometimes the body and mind become so accustomed to the stress response that we begin to initiate the response internally, as with anxiety.
 In other cases, the organs and systems respond to being overworked by beginning to malfunction, such as with heart disease and hormone imbalances, or becoming inflamed, as in joint problems or digestive troubles.
 Medical studies have shown that with increased and consistent stress, the white blood cells which defend us against viruses decrease in number.
 This results in lower immune resistance, ultimately leading to physical disease and emotional instability.

-Constant stimulation of the glands that produce adrenaline and cortisol can trigger the development of debilitating conditions that can be difficult to diagnose and treat, such as anxiety, depression, adrenal fatigue, chronic fatigue syndrome, and weight gain.
+Constant stimulation of the glands that produce adrenaline and cortisol can trigger the development of debilitating conditions that can be difficult to diagnose and treat, such as anxiety, depression, panic attacks, adrenal fatigue, chronic fatigue syndrome, and weight gain.

 15 Health Problems Related to Stress

 These are just some of the health conditions related to stress: